Skip to main content

 3. Collect data

-Choose a data-collection method best suited to your specific research.
-Consider a method that will gather data that directly answers your research questions.
+Choose a data-collection method suited to your specific research—one that gathers data that directly answers your research questions.

-If you want to learn what is happening, quantitative methods like web analytics, polls on social media, or surveys are great.
+If you want to learn what is happening, quantitative methods like web analytics, social media polls, or surveys are great.

 If you’re trying to define your audience, learn their motivations, or assess why something is happening, qualitative methods like interviews and user tests are what you need.